offensive-security/kali-nethunter/README.md

 <hr>
 **Q** - NetHunter is awesome!
 How do I install it?

-**A** - Follow these instructions on the wiki: https://github.com/offensive-security/kali-nethunter/wiki#40-installing-nethunter-on-top-of-android
+**A** - Follow the instructions on the wiki https://github.com/offensive-security/kali-nethunter/wiki#40-installing-nethunter-on-top-of-android
 <hr>
 **Q** - What is the best wireless card for NetHunter?